 Cookie bite hearing loss is a type of sensorineural hearing impairment that is characterised by the 8th cranial nerve being the cause of the hearing loss.
 Damage to the inner ear, brain or auditory nerve can cause a sensorineural hearing impairment.

-If you are a suffering from Cookie Bite Hearing Loss and you are looking for a modern hearing aid then please read top 5 hearing aids available in 2014.
+If you are a suffering from Cookie Bite Hearing Loss and you are looking for a telephone to amplifier your phone conversations then please read this guide.